VictorBlanchi/MPRI-fun-prog-proj/report.md

 - Constraint solver in Solver.ml
   - I have equipped "('a, 'e) normal_constraint" with a structure of monad, and I have defined binding operators which I think makes the code of the "eval" function clearer.

 - Random Monad in MRand.ml is a combination of the state and the option monads.
 The state of the monads represent a seed.
 When we have to choose an element of a list, we compute an index depending on the seed, and we update the seed.
 If the list is empty, we fail (i.e. we return a None in the option monad).
-The current implementation keep track of the elements where we failed and removes it.
+The current implementation keep track of the elements where we failed and remove them.